LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/catlmodulet-class.md

 #### <a name="parameters"></a>Paramètres

 *T*<br/>
-Votre classe dérivée de `CAtlModuleT`.
+Votre classe `CAtlModuleT`dérivée de .

 ## <a name="members"></a>Membres